The Life You’re Moving Through Is Already the One You Were Waiting For

 Mindset & Reinvention

 This was especially true when I was back in school.
-Getting through it — just being finished — lived permanently in the back of my mind.
+Getting through it — just being finished — was never far from my mind.
 I rushed through semesters, counted clinical days, told myself that once I got to the other side, then I could breathe.
 Then life could actually start.

 Table on a deck outside with a cup of coffee, a journal, and "Right Thing, Right Now" by Ryan Holiday.